-While there is a window of opportunity for graduates who have completed the Qualifying Law Degree (QLD), or non-law graduates who have taken the Graduate Diploma in Law (GDL) or Common Professional Examination (CPE), to complete the LPC after the introduction of the SQE, students and graduates are wondering whether it is better to stick to the current LPC route or take the SQE exams instead.
+While there is a window of opportunity for graduates who have completed the Qualifying Law Degree (QLD), or non-law graduates who have taken the Graduate Diploma in Law (GDL) or Common Professional Examination (CPE), to complete the LPC after the introduction of the SQE, many students and graduates are wondering whether it is better to stick to the current LPC route or take the SQE exams instead.

 We have put together some considerations and scenarios that might fit your current situation to help you determine what choice is right for you, if you even have a choice in the matter at all.